-Raines is a Vietnam veteran who was apparently really good at this combat stuff.
-He later went on to be a mercenary in Africa and did a lot of wetwork.
+The series protagonist is Ben Raines, a Vietnam War veteran who later went on to be a mercenary in Africa and did a lot of wetwork.
 Afterwards, he retired to Louisiana where he slouched on Scotch and wrote a bunch of pulp fiction.
-On launch day, Raines ends up getting stung by yellow jackets and falls down with an allergic reaction.
-This saves him somehow from the dirty bomb attack on the US.
-When he wakes up several days later he realizes the end has arrived.
-What's he do next?
-He drives all over the country making notes and recording the end so future generations can read all about it.
-In his spare time he chases female seat meat.
-I mean this dude gets hordes of leg.
-Like throwing rod with at least four to five different women.
-What does all this lead to?
-Ben finally decides to lead the rebels against the new government led by Logan.
-The last ten to fifteen pages has the most action as Ben's "Tri-States" region of resistance is decimated by the new US.
+Ironically, on the day the bombs fell, Raines ends up getting stung by yellow jackets and falls down with an allergic reaction.
+This saves him somehow from the nuclear attack.
+When he wakes up several days later he realizes the apocalypse occurred.
+The author then spends pages and pages on Raines traveling the country writing notes about doomsday while getting laid a lot.
+Eventually, Ben becomes involved with the Rebels and decides to lead the forces against President Logan.

 Unlike Johnstone's western series', Out of the Ashes is incredibly graphic.
 There's an abundance of torture, rape and sadistic villains threatening to sodomize any resistance.
 The over-the-top sex reminded me of David Alexander's Phoenix series.
 I think it was just there for shock value and didn't necessarily expand the story or develop characters.
 Needless to say, I'm not a fan of this book.
 About halfway through the novel I pondered what made this series sell and how it could have possibly attracted so many consumers.
 The political maneuvering and counter intelligence devoured most of the book's narrative.
 In terms of action, only the last 15-pages were worthy.

 The end result – Out of the Ashes was simply out of ideas.